The one thing that made the Spanish the best footballers in the world

 Lamine Yamal, the wonder kid who celebrated his 17th birthday a couple of days after lighting up the Euro semi-final with a glorious goal.
 Following Xavi, Fabregas and indeed Yamal are being schooled at La Masia.
 He learned the same system, the same methods, the same winning mentality.

-That is what England are up against, players who have been taught, almost from the moment they can trap a ball, how to win.
+That is what England was up against, players who have been taught, almost from the moment they can trap a ball, how to win.
 It is in the mindset, in the national character.
-Over to you now Gareth Southgate and good luck.

 Join our commenting forum